dragonflyoss/d7y.io/docs/reference/commands/client/dfcache.md

 ### Basic import

-When no parameters are specified, the system defaults to 2 for --persistent-replica-count and 1 hour for --ttl.
+If no parameters are provided, the system uses the following default values:
+--persistent-replica-count defaults to 2 and --ttl defaults to 1h.

 ```shell
 dfcache import <PATH>